-Facebook Is Taking Down Racist Hate Pages After The Violence In Charlottesville
+Facebook Is Taking Down Racist Hate Group's Pages After Charlottesville

 Social networking sites have long provided a platform for white supremacists and other hate groups to create online communities, exchange extremist ideas, and plan meetings and rallies.
 Following Saturday's deadly attack at a "Unite the Right" rally in Charlottesville, VA, many tech companies are now attempting to make it a little more difficult for these communities to congregate online.
 As a part of that effort, Facebook removed a number of hate group pages from its platform on Tuesday, many of which promoted terror attacks and hate crimes.